 There are many reasons to get rid of under eye bags.
 Having bags under your eyes can give those around you misgivings about your lifestyle.
-Your day may be tranquil and your mind serene, but people will assume you’ve been on a ten-day drunk, chewing on meth to stay awake long enough to watch every episode of Law and Order without stopping…or blinking.
-Worse yet, having bags under the eyes will make people think you are old, which is an offense of great magnitude in our youth-centric culture.
-In severe cases, eye bags can lead to vision impairment.
-In the name of social and economic prosperity, we must get rid of eye bags.
+Your day may be tranquil and your mind serene, but people will assume you’ve been on a binge, chewing on meth to stay awake long enough to watch every episode of Law and Order without stopping or blinking.
+Worse yet, people may think you are old because of them, which is an offense of great magnitude in our youth-centric culture.
+However, in severe cases, eye bags can lead to vision impairment.
+So, in the name of social and economic prosperity, we must get rid of those unsightly bags under our eyes.

 Ways to Get Rid of Bags Under Eyes

 Using a cold compress for 10 – 15 minutes, one to two times daily, will help get rid of the bags under your eyes for a short period.
 Many “how to” sites recommend cucumber slices or refrigerated spoons.
 It is the cold that reduces swelling, so why put good produce on your face?
 This treatment won’t get rid of your under eye bags completely, and it will only work for a few hours; however, keeping the swelling down consistently will slow down the development of larger bags under your eyes – it will lessen the stress and stretching your skin endures each day.